taggon/react-native-intl/README.md

 ## How to translate messages

-Load `react-native-intl` module in your JavaScript code and create an translation instance with a your locale.
-Then, call `translate` method that takes message id and optional plural counter.
-Note that it returns a Promise.
+Load `react-native-intl` module in your JavaScript code and create a translation instance with your locale.
+Get a translator function through the promise `getTranslator()` returned and call it to get translated messages.
+The translator function works like ngettext, you can pass a plural counter to it.

 ```javascript
 const Intl = require('react-native-intl');